Sussexes’ Spotify deal ends after Meghan’s podcast is not renewed for new season

 The joint statement from Archwell and Spotify said: “Spotify and Archewell Audio have mutually agreed to part ways and are proud of the series we made together.”

-Harry and Meghan signed a lucrative deal with the audio streaming giant to host and produce podcasts, estimated to be worth around 25 million US dollars (£18 million), in late 2020.
+Harry and Meghan signed a lucrative deal with the audio streaming giant to host and produce podcasts, estimated to be worth around $25m (£18m), in late 2020.

 In December, Archetypes won the top podcast award at the People’s Choice Award in Los Angeles.